EDUCATION

 Upon completion of your ADN, you'll be eligible for entry-level registered nurse positions.

-They also have the opportunity to later pursue a Bachelor of Science in Nursing degree.
+They also have the opportunity later to pursue a Bachelor of Science in Nursing degree.
 These programs are frequently available at vocational schools, community colleges, and online.

 Paramedic-to-BSN Bridge Programs